awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/eccv-2018-rcan-kor.md

+---
+description: Zhang et al. / Image Super-Resolution Using Very Deep Residual Channel Attention Networks / ECCV 2018
+---

 # RCAN for Image Super Resolution \[Kor\]
-description: Yulun Zhang et al. / Image Super-Resolution Using Very Deep Residual Channel Attention Networks / ECCV 2018
----

 **[Work in progress] English version** of this article is available.

 ---